 - Are between the ages of 2.8 to 6.

-- Have one severe developmental delay, or two moderate delays, in the following areas:
+- Have one severe developmental delay in the following areas:

 - Severe speech and language